dyno-might/dyno-might.github.io/_posts/2023-01-19-wta-science.md

 Similar things happen every day in the trenches of workaday science.
 The idea of there being a *single* person/group that is *first* just doesn't match very well with reality and has weird effects.

 In biology today many are paranoid about being scooped, which makes people cagey when talking about their work.
 Many avoid presenting posters before publication and some are even intentionally vague in grant proposals.
 This paranoia happens even *inside single labs*, with grad students and postdocs suspicious of each other.
-(It must be said that the rise of [bioRxiv](https://www.biorxiv.org/) has helped here, in allowing people to put their "stamp" on something more quickly.)
+(Though it must be said that the rise of [bioRxiv](https://www.biorxiv.org/) has helped here, in allowing people to put their "stamp" on something more quickly.)

 Or say two groups send papers with the same idea to the same computer science conference.
 What happens?
 Well, reviewing is known—via both universal griping and [randomized trials](https://blog.neurips.cc/2021/12/08/the-neurips-2021-consistency-experiment/)—to be pretty random.
 If a typical accepted paper were sent through peer review again, it would be rejected around 50% of the time.